-- "Hitrans" are to our 81.56% owned PRC subsidiary, Zhejiang Hitrans Lithium Battery Technology (we, through CBAK Power, hold 81.56% of registered equity interests of Hitrans, representing 75.57% of paid-up capital); - "Guangdong Hitrans" are to Hitrans's 80% owned PRC subsidiary, Guangdong Meidu Hitrans Resources Recycling Technology Co., Ltd.; - "Haisheng" are to Hitrans's wholly-owned PRC subsidiary, Shaoxing Haisheng International Trading Co., Ltd.; - "China" and "PRC" are to the People's Republic of China; - "RMB" are to Renminbi, the legal currency of China; - "U.S. dollar", "\$" and "US\$" are to the legal currency of the United States; - "SEC" are to the United States Securities and Exchange Commission; - "Securities Act" is to the Securities Act of 1933, as amended; and - "Exchange Act" are to the Securities Exchange Act of 1934, as amended.
+- "Nanjing BFD" are to our PRC subsidiary, Nanjing BFD New Energy Technology Co., Ltd., a company that was formerly known as Nanjing Daxin New Energy Automobile Industry Co., Ltd; - "Hitrans" are to our 67.33% owned PRC subsidiary, Zhejiang Hitrans Lithium Battery Technology (we, through CBAK Power, hold 67.33% of registered equity interests of Hitrans, representing 69.12% of paid-up capital.
+On March 10, 2023, CBAK Power entered into an agreement with Nanjing BFD to transfer the 67.33% equity interests CBAK Power holds in Hitrans to Nanjing BFD.
+As of the date of this report, we have suspended the execution of this agreement.
+CBAK Power continues holding 67.33% equity interests of Hitrans); - "Guangdong Hitrans" are to Hitrans's 80% owned PRC subsidiary, Guangdong Meidu Hitrans Resources Recycling Technology Co., Ltd.; - "Haisheng" are to Hitrans's wholly-owned PRC subsidiary, Shaoxing Haisheng International Trading Co., Ltd.; - "China" and "PRC" are to the People's Republic of China; - "RMB" are to Renminbi, the legal currency of China; - "U.S. dollar", "\$" and "US\$" are to the legal currency of the United States; - "SEC" are to the United States Securities and Exchange Commission; - "Securities Act" is to the Securities Act of 1933, as amended; and - "Exchange Act" are to the Securities Exchange Act of 1934, as amended.